zpaolo11x/Arcadeflow/README.md

 Arcadeflow is heavily configurable, please take some time to go through the option and you'll see you can tailor it to most of your needs.

-## What's new in v 17.0 #
+## What's new in v 17.1 #

-- Added option to disable scanlines in screensaver
+- Added option to change menu and UI font size for larger screens
-- Improved rendering of shadow of history title
-- Fixed bugs in game history page
-- Fixed issue when emulator is not correct
-- Cleaned up documentation
-- Minor bug fixes
+- Added Apple III system
+- Added visual hint for edited options entries
+- Added Build And Management category icon

 ## Emulator system identifier #